Instant Pot Lemon Chicken Orzo Soup is cozy and comforting, and the bright, fresh flavor of lemon makes it taste just a little like spring.

 About this Instant Pot Lemon Chicken Orzo Soup

 This Instant Pot Lemon Chicken Orzo soup is a twist on a classic chicken noodle soup.
-I get so bored with chicken noodle soup sometimes so it was fun to mix it up a little with this recipe.
+Plain chicken noodle soup gets a little boring sometimes so it’s fun to mix it up a little with this recipe.

 This soup has all the cozy comforts you want in a chicken noodle soup…tender shredded chicken, lots of vegetables, pasta, and warm, soothing broth.
 However, the broth is brightened up by lots of fresh lemon juice and a little dill (I unapologetically love dill, if you haven’t noticed).